 The University is justly famous for its heritage of scholarship, historic role and magnificent architecture.
 This heritage supports one of the world's most important centres for teaching and research.
 The collegiate structure gives a strong sense of community, and the University is determined to remain at the forefront of international scholarship and research.

-In order to continue to maintain its reputation as a world-leading institution, the University’s investment in the North West Cambridge Development aims at providing the right facilities to attract and retain the best staff and researchers across the globe.
-This ambitious long-term plan will transform a 150 hectare site into a new district that will be part of both the University and the City.
+In order to continue to maintain its reputation as a world-leading institution, the University’s investment in the North West Cambridge Development aims to provide the right facilities to attract and retain the best staff and researchers across the globe.
+This ambitious long-term plan is transforming a 150-hectare site into a new district, part of both the University and the City.

-Sustaining a world-class university demands investment in new facilities, new areas of study, and most importantly, in people; continued fundraising efforts and innovative partnerships will be vital.
+Sustaining a world-class university demands investment in new facilities, new areas of study, and most importantly, in people; continued fundraising efforts and innovative partnerships are vital.
 The University celebrated its eight hundredth anniversary in 2009, marking the legacy of eight centuries and determined to remain among the world's greatest universities.